arshaikh13/ConnectFour/README.md

-Purpose:
+# Connect Four - Java Implementation

+## Purpose

-The "Connect Four" program is a Java implementation of the classic two-player board game, Connect Four.
-In this game, two players take turns dropping colored discs (one being 'X' and the other 'O') into a vertically suspended grid.
-The goal of the game is to be the first to form a line of four of one's own discs, either horizontally, vertically, or diagonally.
+The **Connect Four** program is a Java implementation of the classic two-player board game, *Connect Four*.
+In this game, two players take turns dropping colored discs into a vertically suspended grid.
+The goal is to be the first to form a line of four discs, either horizontally, vertically, or diagonally.

-Overview:
-Initialization: The program starts by initializing the game board, setting up variables, and displaying an empty game board.
+## Overview

+### 1. Initialization

+The program starts by:
+- Initializing the game board.
+- Setting up necessary variables.
+- Displaying an empty game board to the players.

+### 2. Game Loop

-Game Loop: The main game loop continues until the players decide not to play another round.
-Inside this loop, the following steps occur:
+The main game loop runs until the players decide to stop playing.
+The loop includes the following steps:

+- **a.
+Player Input**:
-a.
-Player Input: The program prompts the current player to choose a column where they want to place their piece ('X' or 'O').
+  The program prompts the current player to choose a column where they want to place their piece ('X' or 'O').

+- **b.
+Input Validation**:
-b.
-Input Validation: The program validates the input to ensure it's within the range of 1-7 (the columns on the board) and that the chosen column is not already full.
+  The program validates the input to ensure it is within the valid range of columns (1-7) and that the selected column is not already full.

+- **c.
+Piece Placement**:
-c.
-Piece Placement: The program drops the player's piece into the selected column, occupying the lowest available row in that column.
+  The program drops the player's piece into the chosen column, occupying the lowest available row.

+- **d.
+Display Board**:
-d.
-Display Board: After each move, the updated game board is displayed, showing the pieces placed by the players.
+  After each move, the updated game board is displayed, showing the current positions of all pieces.

-e.
-Win and Tie Check: The program checks if the current player has won the game by connecting four pieces in any direction (horizontal, vertical, or diagonal) or if there's a tie when all cells are filled.
+- **e.
+Win and Tie Check**:
+  The program checks if the current player has won by forming a line of four pieces (in any direction).
+It also checks for a tie if all cells are filled with no winner.

+- **f.
+Switch Player**:
-f.
-Switch Player: If the game is not over, the program switches to the other player for their turn.
+  If the game is not over, the program switches to the other player for their turn.

+### 3. End of Round

-End of Round: When the game ends (either due to a win or a tie), it asks the players if they want to play another round.
+At the end of the game (either due to a win or a tie), the program asks the players if they would like to play another round.

-Restart or Exit: Depending on the players' choice, the program either resets the game for another round or exits the program.
+### 4. Restart or Exit

+Based on the players' choice:
+- **Restart**: The program resets the game and starts a new round.
+- **Exit**: The program terminates.